sefij/image-api/README.md

 ### Scaling

 ```
-In the case we want to scale up out application we can yse the following command:
+In the case we want to scale up out application we can use the following command:
 docker-compose up -d --scale image-api=<amount of desired node instances>

 ```